Friday 5 pm.

 I created Adventurous Miriam in 2013 as a space to share my travel stories and inspire people to live a more adventurous life.

 It has been a slow but steady journey, fitting in a full-time copywriting business, two kids and a pandemic along the way.
-But my blog is thriving and I now have 100.000 followers on social media and 60.000 monthly visitors on the blog.
+But my blog is thriving and I now have 100.000 followers on social media and 80.000+ people reading my blog every month.

 There’s a lot to running an online business, and I had to teach myself everything: SEO, coding, design, UX, strategy, industry and target group insight, and much, much more.
 What started as a hobby has grown into a full-time job that I absolutely love.
 Every day, I’m grateful that I’m following my path and helping others plan their dream trips.